lindleyw/autonav/readme.txt

 * Permit parameter:  order=desc   to display attached files in descending attachment order.
 * Corrected handling of images with capitalized extensions (e.g., .JPG)
+* postid= parameter accepts multiple values.
+For example:
+    [autonav display=images postid=7,15]
+  will display a table consisting of thumbnails linked to the child pages, of the pages with ids 7 and 15.